benoit-dubreuil/fiber-config-generator/README.md

 The [Dependent Issues](https://github.com/z0al/dependent-issues) GitHub action and actual GitHub workflow allows issues and PRs dependency management through keywords in descriptions.

+Its workflow and configuration is located at `.github/workflows/dependent-issues.yml`.

 The keywords are `depends on` and `blocked by`, according to the configuration.
 Also, the Dependent Issues GitHub action labels issues and PRs that are dependent on others with the label `dependent`, according to the configuration.
 Finally, the GitHub action adds itself to the list of status checks required to pass before merging PRs.